-It's never polite to choose favorites so let's just say that dumplings are almost always on our tops list of things to snack on and these potstickers are a perfect example of why these bite-sized morsels are so darn good.
-The thin dough is stuffed with a savory blend of marinated mushrooms and herb and then fried and steamed to plump perfection.
+It's never polite to choose favorites so let's just say that dumplings are almost always on our top list of things to snack on and these potstickers are a perfect example of why these bite-sized morsels are so darn good.
+The thin dough is stuffed with a savory blend of marinated mushrooms and herbs and then fried and steamed to plump perfection.

 ‘Not Pork’ Mushroom Potstickers [Vegan, Gluten-Free]